mharen/mharen.github.io/_posts/2005/2005-07-28-tivo-to-rescue-slickdealsnet.md

 title: TiVo to the Rescue, Slickdeals.net
 ---

 I just (finally) picked up a Tivo.
 I've wanted one for a long time but simply couldn't afford it.
-It wasn't even the initial cost--often they're available for &lt; $100--it was the monthly service fee of $12.95.
+It wasn't even the initial cost--often they're available for < $100--it was the monthly service fee of $12.95.

 Well I came across a deal I simply couldn't pass up.
 Thanks to [SlickDeals.net](http://www.slickdeals.net), I found a [Toshiba Tivo](http://www.tacp.toshiba.com/dvr/product.asp?model=rs-tx20) with 140 hour capacity and a DVD-R burner for $100.
 As an added bonus, the unit includes basic service for free.